MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/Grammars.md

 This modularity of expressions and associated types greatly eases the reuse of type structures in languages similar to Java.
-Some snipets for operators defined in expressions:
+Some snippets for operators defined in expressions:

     grammar        operators and examples in this grammar
     CommonExp:     /  %  +  -  <=  >=  ==  >  <  !=  ~.  !.  .?.:.